Connecting Residents with Alternative Transportation Choices while Exceeding Trip Reduction Goals

 Our TDM team sought to identify creative and fun ways to engage residents in a dialogue about their travel behavior.
 We do this by organizing events like transportation fairs, “bike to work day connections,” and “try transit week incentive campaigns”.

 W+A performs TDM program monitoring and evaluation to ensure Modera Avenir Place’s ultimate proffered goal of reducing single occupancy vehicle trips by 50 percent.
-This involves an annual survey of residents, and annual traffic counts for the property.
+Our work involves an annual survey of residents regarding their commuting patterns, and annual traffic counts for the property.
 The traffic counts monitor the number of trips the residents generate during morning and evening peak hours over the course of a three-day period.
 This data is analyzed to conclude if the Go Modera Avenir Place program is reaching its trip reduction goal.
 To date, the property has consistently met and exceeded its trip reduction goals.